goldfeld/vim-seek/README.md

 Lastly but quite useful, `j` jumps to the next word containing the characters typed, acting on the whole word.
 It's the equivalent of `iw`, but sniping the target from a distance.
 Typing `cjth` takes you to the next word contaiting "th", deleting it and leaving you in insert mode.

 As expected, `c` and `j` are complemented by the reversed `C` and `J`.

+# Planned next

+* Customization to define other keys for the mappings.
+* Repeating the last seek with `;` and `,` (same keys used for `f` and `t`).
+* (Optional) Respect user's `ignorecase` and `smartcase` settings, so that you can seek to a capital letter by typing the lowercase character.
+* (Under consideration) Making `yj{ab}` a completely remote operation, allowing you to yank a word from a distance without going there, which should be useful if you mean to paste it to your current position. `dj{ab}` could also get such a treatment.